 Growing crops without soil, otherwise known as hydroponic agriculture, is not a recent innovation.
 In fact, it can be traced back to ancient times and kingdoms like Babylonia, whose Hanging Gardens were said to have been created and nurtured by use of hydroponics.
 The modern day Middle East, especially water-deprived countries like Jordan and Syria, has […]

 Growing crops by hydroponic farming, or on water, has been practiced since the ancient Babylonians planted their legendary Hanging Gardens of Babylon.
 These were the world’s first vertical farms concept.
-Hydroponic water gardens also include roof top gardens in Middle East cities like Beirut and Cairo.
-In fact, the practice of hydroponic, water based farming for smart […]
+Hydroponic water gardens also include roof top gardens in Middle East cities like Beirut and Cairo as soon today/ In fact, the practice of hydroponic, water based […]

 Shmita is a Jewish way to let the land rest once every 7 years.
 For Jewish Israelis it’s a deeply spiritual practice.
 Some may be surprised to know that the significance of this commandment is deeply ecological too.